Board papers

 Transparency

-Not-for-profits thrive through public trust, which can only be achieved through trust.
+Not-for-profits thrive through public trust.
 Board members who value integrity promote honest and open communication, sharing information with stakeholders as required.
 Such levels of transparency boost the organisation's credibility.

 Legal compliance